-Rule 39 (Interim measures)
+Rule 39.2 - Interim measures

-- 1. The Chamber or, where appropriate, its President may, at the request of a party or of any other person concerned, or of its own motion, indicate to the parties any interim measure which it considers should be adopted in the interests of the parties or of the proper conduct of the proceedings before it. - 2.
-Notice of these measures shall be given to the Committee of Ministers. - 3.
-The Chamber may request information from the parties on any matter connected with the implementation of any interim measure it has indicated.
+- 1. The Chamber or, where appropriate, the President of the Section or a duty judge appointed pursuant to paragraph 4 of this Rule may, at the request of a party or of any other person concerned, or of their own motion, indicate to the parties any interim measure which they consider should be adopted in the interests of the parties or of the proper conduct of the proceedings. - 2.
+Where it is considered appropriate, immediate notice of the measure adopted in a particular case may be given to the Committee of Ministers. - 3.
+The Chamber or, where appropriate, the President of the Section or a duty judge appointed pursuant to paragraph 4 of this Rule may request information from the parties on any matter connected with the implementation of any interim measure indicated. - 4.
+The President of the Court may appoint Vice-Presidents of Sections as duty judges to decide on requests for interim measures.

-Rule 40 (Urgent notification of an application)
+Rule 40 - Urgent notification of an application